thecornelisinc/container/Kubernetes/readme.md

         - You can get multiple sample cluster creation here https://github.com/eksctl-io/eksctl/tree/main/examples

+# EKS Networking Endpoint
+An EKS Cluster Endpoint is the API server endpoint of an Amazon Elastic Kubernetes Service (EKS) cluster.
+This endpoint is used by kubectl, AWS SDKs, and other Kubernetes tools to communicate with the Kubernetes API server.
+There are three endpoints for your EKS Cluster:
+    a.
+Public
+       Mean your worker nodes are exposed to the internet.
+    b.
+Private
+       Means you can't expose your application to the internet
+    c.
+Public and Private
+       When this is used, the Worker node are deployed in the private subnet which public facing devices like Load Balancer are deployed in the Public Subnet.

  # Common Command for Clusters:
         a.
 Ceate a new cluster:
             eksctl create cluster --name $cluser-name --region $region --version 1.31 --vpc-private-subnets $subnet-id1,$subnet-id2 --managed